milchmolch/Python_Tutorial/Python_Tutorial_SW.md

 For R users: there is **pandas**, a rising star inspired by data.frames in R.

-There are thousands of libraries available for every imaginable task: web development, databases, game development, image manipulation, system administration, ...

 ### Loading modules

-To use a module in a Python program it first has to be imported.
-A module (that is already installed on the system) is imported using the `import` statement.
+To use a module in a Python program it needs to be installed on the system and has to be imported.
+We will talk about module installation in a later paragraph.

+A module is imported using the `import` statement.
 For example, to import the module math, which contains many standard mathematical functions, we do:
 ```python
 import math
 print math.log(40)